nus-cs2103-AY2122S1/ip/README.md

 Before you get started with Duke Bot, here is an introduction of the components and how you can work with them in Duke Bot:
    1. Types of Tasks:
       1. Todo: Tasks without any date/time
-      2. Event: Tasks that needs to be done on a specific date from a starting time to an ending time
+      2. Event: Tasks that needs to be done on a specific date from a start time to an end time
       3. Deadline: Tasks that needs to be done by a specific date/time

    1. Types of Commands: